mozilla/preparatory-survey-for-naar-study-addon/docs/TESTPLAN.md

 * Verify that the study runs
 * Verify that the study does not show up in `about:addons` (note: only signed study add-ons are hidden)

-**Correct branches and weights**

-* Make sure that the branches and weights in the add-on configuration ([../src/studySetup.js](../src/studySetup.js)) corresponds to the branch weights of the Experimenter entry.
-(Note that for practical reasons, the implementation uses 7 branches instead of the 5 defined study branches.
-The study branches that separate use different populations for training and validation corresponding to separate branches in the implementation)

 ### Design

 Any UI in a Shield study should be consistent with standard Firefox design specifications.
 These standards can be found at [design.firefox.com](https://design.firefox.com/photon/welcome.html).
 Firefox logo specifications can be found [here](https://design.firefox.com/photon/visuals/product-identity-assets.html).